GiulianoMiralles/GiulianoMiralles/README.md

 • I am characterized by being a collaborative person, wanting to develop and who establishes a good climate in the field of teamwork.
 I like to learn new skills and knowledge, mainly related to programming and computing.
 I am comfortable coding on both sides: frontend and backend.
 Also, I am a huge fan of DevOps.

 • Skills: I work with various technologies, but mainly with Python, PHP and JavaScript.
-I also have experience with web technologies like HTML, CSS, Nodejs, Angular, React, React Native, and database technologies like MySQL.
+I also have experience with web technologies like HTML, CSS, Nodejs, Angular, React, React Native, and database technologies like MySQL and MongoDB.

 • Experience with agile methodologies such as SCRUM.
 I have experience in web and mobile programming.